 The strategy?
 Never selling.
 Just buy and hold.

 In these days of in-and-out Internet trading, such a strategy is even more radical than it was back in 1972, but there's sound logic behind it.

 And Mr. Phelps was no amateur.
 He spent 40 years in the investment business.
 Over the decades, from just before 1929 to the mid-70s, he was an analyst, columnist, financial advisor, private investor and author.
 In the early 80s, after Mr. Phelps had retired to Nantucket, my father and brother visited him and bought his remaining stock of books, and for years we doled them out as bonuses to subscribers.

-And they're not that rare!
+And these stocks are not that rare!

 In fact, Mr. Phelps went back in history and found that, beginning in 1932, there were over 350 stocks in which you could have turned $1 into more than $100.
 He ended his study in 1971.

 Now, starting in 1932 (after the crash) is a little like cheating.
 But only a little.
 Mr. Phelps found that in every year thereafter, there was at least one stock you could have bought that could have turned $1 into $100 by 1971.
 The last one in his study was bought in 1967 and thus accomplished the feat in just four years.
 (It was Development Corp. of America, which was acquired by Lennar in 1986.)

 No doubt there have been hundreds more since.

 But why do so few people amass these types of profits?
 Mr. Phelps said it was because so few people try!